cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ##### Batching inputs

 Unlike other functions, `ComputeComposites` takes lists of inputs, rather than a single input.
-It is optimized to produce a constant-size output.
-This functionality lets applications batch inputs together to produce a constant-size proofs from `GenerateProof`.
-Applications can take advantage of this functionality by invoking `GenerateProof` on batches of inputs.
-(Notice that in the pseudocode above, the single inputs `blindToken` and `element` are translated into lists before invoking `ComputeComposites`.
-A batched `GenerateProof` variant would permit lists of inputs, and no list translation would be needed.)
+Applications can take advantage of this functionality by invoking `GenerateProof` on batches of inputs to produce a combined, constant-size proof.
+(In the pseudocode above, the single inputs `blindToken` and `element` are passed as one-item lists to `ComputeComposites`.)

-Note that using batched inputs creates a `BatchedEvaluation` object as the output of `Evaluate`.

 ##### Fresh randomness